njoke/njoke/README.md

 ## 🚀 About Me

-I'm a Senior QA Engineer with over a decade of optimizing quality for large-scale enterprise systems and mobile platforms.
+I'm a Senior QA Engineer with over a decade of optimizing quality for large-scale enterprise systems, mobile applications, and AI/LLM models.
 I design robust test frameworks, define end-to-end testing strategies, and establish performance and evaluation metrics that drive measurable outcomes.
-I’m passionate about advancing quality in AI by developing evaluator rubrics and performance metrics for large language models (LLMs), ensuring reliability, fairness, and measurable improvement across AI-driven systems.

 **Key Achievements:**
 - 📉 Reduced manual test cycles by **30%** through QA modernization